transcodeninja/livepeer-exporter/README.md

 - `livepeer_orch_test_stream_transcode_time`: Transcode time per region for test streams.
 This GaugeVec contains the labels `region` and `orchestrator`.
 - `livepeer_orch_test_stream_round_trip_time`: Round trip time per region for test streams.
 This GaugeVec contains the labels `region` and `orchestrator`.

+### orch_tickets_exporter

+Fetches and exposes ticket transaction information for each orchestrator from the https://stronk.rocks/api/livepeer/getAllRedeemTicketEvents API endpoint.
+The exposed metrics include:

+**GaugeVec metrics:**

+- `livepeer_orch_winning_ticket_amount`: Fees won by each winning orchestrator ticket.
+It contains the label `id`, which represents the unique identifier of each ticket.
+- `livepeer_orch_winning_ticket_transaction_hash`: Transaction hash for each winning ticket.
+The `id` label is a unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_winning_ticket_block_number`: Block number for each winning ticket.
+The `id` label is a unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_winning_ticket_block_time`: Block time for each winning ticket.
+The `id` label is a unique identifier of the transaction in which the ticket was won.

 ## Configuration

 The exporter is configured via environment variables: